-- Business Research also plays the role of a catalyst as it helps business thrive in their markets by capturing all the available opportunities and also meeting the needs and preferences of their customers.
+- Business Research also plays the role of a catalyst as it helps businesses thrive in their markets by capturing all the available opportunities and also meeting the needs and preferences of their customers.

 Types & Methods

 Business research plays an important role in the business intelligence process.
-This is usually conducted to determine if a company can succeed in a new region through competitive analyses and better marketing approach.
+This is usually conducted to determine if a company can succeed in a new region through competitive analyses and a better marketing approach.
 Due to this, this broad field has been distinguished into two types namely, Qualitative Research and Quantitative Research Method.

 Here are the most important types of Business Research: